 - Have you experienced dizziness or nausea?

 - Do you have trouble sleeping, or have your sleep patterns changed?

-- Are you having difficulty performing everyday tasks with your hands?
+- Is it hard to perform everyday tasks with your hands?

 - Have you had any numbness or tingling in your limbs?

 - Have you had a significant change in mood?

 - Have you been seeing or hearing things that others are not aware of?